 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X-U (Typ 113) and Panasonic Lumix DMC-GM5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X-U Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the GM5 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the GM5 from Panasonic.
+Both the X-U Typ 113 and the GM5 have been discontinued, but can regularly be found used on eBay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Leica and Panasonic.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So what conclusions can be drawn?
 Is the Leica X-U Typ 113 better than the Panasonic GM5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Leica X-U (Typ 113):